datalimited/ensembles/text/figs.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=\textwidth]{../figs/hex-mean-sim-ram-cv.pdf}
-\caption{True vs. predicted \bbmsy\\ for a simulated dataset of known population status (top two rows) and the RAM Legacy stock assessment database (third row).
-Upper panels represent four individual data-limited methods.
-The output from these methods is combined, along with additional covariates, to form the ensemble model estimates in the lower panels.
+\caption{True (or assessed) population status vs. predicted population status from individual models and ensembles with cross-validation.
+(a--d) Individual data-limited model estimates of $\widehat{B/B_\mathrm{MSY}}$ in the last five years for a simulated dataset of known population status.
+(e--h) Ensemble estimates for the same populations.
+Shown are a mean, a linear model with two-way interactions (LM), a random forest ensemble (RF), and a generalised boosted regression model (GBM).
+(i--l) The same ensemble models, which were trained on the simulated dataset, applied to the RAM Legacy stock assessment database and compared to data-rich stock-assessed status.
 These scatterplots represent repeated three-fold cross-validation tests where the ensemble models are built on two-thirds of the data and tested on the third.
+In the case of the RAM Legacy stock assessment data, the modified panel regression model (mPRM) was refit on each cross-validation split.
-The data were binned into hexagons for visual presentation.
+In panels a--h, the data were binned into hexagons for visual presentation.
 Darker areas indicate areas with greater density of data.}
 \label{fig:hexagon}
 \end{center}
 \end{figure}